AllenInstitute/bmtk/README.md

  $ python setup.py install
 ```

 There are examples of building models and running simulations located in docs/examples/.
-Some of the simulation engines may require additonal requirements to run.
+Some of the simulation engines may require additional requirements to run.

 ##### Tests